jeffsieu/typescript-from-zero/chapters/2-intermediate-concepts/4-null-undefined-void-never/README.md

 # null, undefined, void and never

-If you have been using Javascript for a while, you would probably know that there are two special values that mean "nothing" in Javascript: `null` and `undefined`.
+If you have been using JavaScript for a while, you would probably know that there are two special values that mean "nothing" in JavaScript: `null` and `undefined`.

-Welcome to the world of Typescript, where there are more values that mean "nothing"!
+Welcome to the world of TypeScript, where there are more values that mean "nothing"!

 Introducing: